andymhaworth/the-photo-365-podcast/src/pages/episodes/episode-14.md

 ---
 ### Show Notes&#xD;

-In this episode I talk about letting go of cameras and lenses I've owned for nearly a quarter century; and how letting go of bad habits and preconceptions can make us better, or at least happier, photographers.
+In this episode I talk about letting go of cameras and lenses I've owned for nearly a quarter century, and how letting go of bad habits and preconceptions can make us better, or at least happier, photographers.

 ### Transcript